Ascension (miniseries): Plot

-The premise of the show is that in 1963 President John F. Kennedy and the U.S. government, fearing the Cold War will escalate and lead to the destruction of Earth, launched the Ascension, an Orion-class spaceship, to colonize a planet orbiting Proxima Centauri, assuring the survival of the human race.
+In 1963 and at the height of the Space Race, President John F. Kennedy and the U.S. government, fearing the Cold War will escalate and lead to the destruction of Earth, launched the Ascension, an Orion-class spaceship, to colonize a planet orbiting Proxima Centauri, assuring the survival of the human race.

 The USS Ascension is a massive, self-sustaining generation ship.
 The journey will take 100 years, so only the children and grandchildren of the original crew of 600 volunteers will be alive when they arrive.

 The story begins 51 years into their journey (i.e., in the present), as they approach the point of no return (when the ship would flip and begin the deceleration to their final destination, after which time they would have insufficient fuel to initiate a return trip).
 The action begins with the mysterious murder of a young woman – the first homicide since the Ascension was launched.

 The investigation causes some of the ship's crew to question the true nature of their mission.